qaware/qaware-blog-source/content/posts/java-service-queues.md

 This code is very simple and just returns the string "Hello world".
 We can easily perform a performance test on this using the load test tool [SlapperX](https://github.com/s-macke/SlapperX).

-This test runs on the same machine as the servcice and sends 5000 requests per second.
+This test runs on the same machine as the service and sends 5000 requests per second.

 {{< animated static="/images/java-service-queues/sb_0s_5000req_play.svg"              anim="/images/java-service-queues/sb_0s_5000req.svg" >}}